-In 2019, the economy of the Stellenbosch municipal area was valued at R16.759 billion (current prices) and employed 78 449 people.
-Historical trends between 2015 and 2019 indicate that the municipal area realised an average annual growth rate of 0.9 per cent which can mostly be attributed to the tertiary sector which registered a positive annual growth rate of 1.9 per cent.
-The economy is expected to contract by 6.7 per cent in 2020 with 4 659 jobs being shed.
+In 2018, the economy of Stellenbosch was valued at R16.2 billion (current prices) and employed 78 701 people.
+Historical trends between 2014 and 2018 indicate that the municipal area realised an average annual growth rate of 1.4 per cent which can mostly be attributed to the tertiary sector that registered a positive annual growth rate of 2.1 per cent.